-Upgrade the regional managers to NNMi 11-50 and verify that they are operating correctly.
-After upgrade installation, please migrate to the PKCS #12 repository on the regional managers by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.
+1. Upgrade the regional managers to NNMi 12-50 and verify that they are operating correctly.

+If the certificate repository is not already migrated to the PKCS#12 repository, after upgrade installation, please migrate to the PKCS #12 repository on the regional managers by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.

 The global manager will remain disconnected while the process of upgrading the regional managers is underway.

-2. Upgrade the global manager to NNMi 11-50.
+2. Upgrade the global manager to NNMi 12-50.

-After upgrade installation, please migrate to the PKCS #12 repository on the global manager by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.
+If the certificate repository is not already migrated to the PKCS#12 repository, after upgrade installation, please migrate to the PKCS #12 repository on the global manager by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.